romariorios/apolo/README.md

     local en_eval = eval.env{LC_ALL = 'en_US'}
     local file_contents = en_eval 'ls -la "foo bar"'

+Executing the command as `eval.pipe` will accept many commands into the function's arguments, which will be piped into each other similar to a bash script.
+For more details, check the documentation for `run`.

-Eval returns the console output as a string when it's successful; otherwise, it returns `nil` followed by the error string.
-That way, the user can wrap any run call with `assert`:
+Eval returns the console output as a string when it's successful.
+Otherwise, it returns `nil` followed by the error string.
+This way, the user can wrap any run call with `assert`:

     local file_contents = assert(en_eval 'lls -la "foo bar"')  -- Error: Command not found